apilayer/euvatrates.com/README.md

 EU VAT Rates Web Service
 ==============

-See the website at euvatrates.com for all information about this project.
+See the website at https://euvatrates.com for all information about this project.

+## Usage

+You can simply request `https://euvatrates.com/rates.json` to load the data, or you can self-host the information by cloning the repository.
+The project is also on Bower if that's your thing: `bower install euvatrates.com`

 ## Contributing